uaicompetition/uci-2022/_pages/root/results/evaluation-criteria.md

 * If solver returned the exact answer, the score will be +1.
 * If a solver returned an answer worst than the trivial solver, the score will be 0.
-* In the case that a solver doesn't produce any answer, we assign a score of -1.

 ### Final solver scores
-The final ranking will be according to solver scores determined by averaging the normalized errors across all problems tested on.
+The final ranking will be according to aggregated solver scores determined by averaging the per-instance scores across all problems tested on.

 ## MAR Task